 Major Problem: Missing Information

 A significant problem with the use of the NNT is that it does not provide much information.
-For example, if we look at the NNT group website, a popular website that classifies interventions by the NNT of an intervention, this is what they have listed at the top of the page for blood pressure medication and heart disease.
+For example, if we look at the NNT group website, a popular website that classifies interventions by the NNT of an intervention, this is what they have listed at the top of the page for blood pressure medication and mortality/CVD outcomes

 Now, most people might take these NNTs and compare them across the board, but unfortunately, you cannot do this if you do not know what the comparators being used here are.
 The NNT group does have the comparators listed in the middle of the page, but they should be at the top right next to the NNT.

-Is it possible that blood pressure medication is superior to statins?
-Maybe, I do not know.
+Is it likely that statins are superior to antihypertension medication for primary prevention of CVD events?
+Probably, I’m not entirely sure.
 Can we compare them this easily by using only NNTs?
 No.

 As (Stang et al., 2010) points out,